itchyny/lightline.vim/README.md

         \   'my_filename': 'MyFilename', ...
 ```

 This is the end of the tutorial.
-Good luck with your nice statusline.
+Good luck with your nice statuslines.